 Brown University academic units take various forms, including schools, divisions, departments, centers, and programs, among others.
 An example of a school is Engineering; an example of a division is Applied Mathematics; an example of a department is French Studies.
 Centers, institutes, programs and committees are less formal associations of faculty that have been established for educational and/or research programs of an interdisciplinary nature.
 For general definitions of academic departments, programs, centers and institutes, please see below.
 For information about proposing a new department, program, center, or institute, see the Faculty Rules and Regulations.
-An alphabetical up-to-date listing of academic units of the University is available on the Brown Website.
+An alphabetical up-to-date listing of academic departments, as well as centers and institutes, of the University is available on the Brown Website.